gbv/grimpo-skosmos/README.md

 It is also possible to register and add individual terminologies using `import-terminologies.sh`.
 To do so the skript takes both the BARTOC URI and a download link, in this order, as arguments.
 The new terminology will be register and added to the triple store and the Skosmos config.

+Skosmos configuration is updated after each import.
+This update can also be triggered without import by passing a file with an empty JSON array.

 ## License

 MIT license